Get a Tip

 Holiday childcare

-If holidaying in the UK, its worth ringing the local Council Children's Information Centre for a list of suitable childminders, holiday clubs etc for special needs children.
+If holidaying in the UK, it's worth ringing the local Council Children's Information Centre for a list of suitable childminders, holiday clubs etc for special needs children.
 I've found it possible to holiday in most parts of the UK and find childcare.

 Passport photos